 So even if you don’t have a six-pack, having strong core muscle will help you not only move better but be pain-free outside of the gym.

 When you’re on calorie surplus you can focus on adding extra resistance to your abs exercises.
 So when you get to the cutting phase they will nicely pop.

 You shouldn’t train abs every day.
 Abs, like any other muscle group, needs time to rest and recover.
 Training abs every day can lead to overtraining.
 Overtraining can inhibit the recovery rate, increase chances for injury, and lower your overall performance.

 In other words, you should treat your abs just like any other muscle.
 If you believe you can do abs every day, then you probably didn’t train them hard enough in the first place (source).

 You wouldn’t do that with your strength training.
 The same with your abs.
-Adding extra weight where you can lead to greater hypertrophy and muscle mass, but you have to spend time on recovery as well.
+Adding extra weight where can lead to greater hypertrophy and muscle mass, but you have to spend time on recovery as well.

 You should do abs after your workout.
 Doing abs before a workout can deplete your muscle glycogen and leave you with lower energy to perform compound exercises.
 Doing compound exercises first allows for greater muscle protein synthesis and better gains.

 Always start with compound moves first, followed by isolation exercises.
 You will see much better results overall by saving your energy and starting your training from the big lifts.